irenepsmith/AWSTracker/VideoDoc/Readme.md

 #  Creating a dynamic web application that asynchronously analyzes photos using the AWS SDK for Java

 ## Purpose
 You can create a dynamic web application that analyzes nature images located in an Amazon Simple Storage Service (Amazon S3) bucket by using the Amazon Rekognition service.
-The application analyzes many images and generates a report that breaks down each image into a series of labels.
+The application analyzes multiple images and generates a report that breaks down each image into a series of labels.
 For example, the following image shows a lake.

 ![AWS Photo Analyzer](images/lakesun.png)